freddiehaddad/oxidized/README.md

 - `p/P` - Paste (after/before cursor)
 - `x` - Delete character

+Tip: Use the black-hole register to avoid clobbering your clipboard.
+For example, "\_ dd deletes the current line without changing any registers; "\_ dw deletes a word and discards it.

 **Counts (numeric prefixes):**

 - Use a number before a motion or action to repeat it.